 Many creatures arose with double faces and double breasts, offspring of oxen with human faces, and again there sprang up children of men with oxen’s heads.

 Fragments, 5th cen.
 BCE

-In Japan, there is a widespread belief, dating to ancient times, that rare hybridization between human beings and cows occurs.
+In Japan, there is a centuries-old belief that rare hybridization between human beings and cows occurs.
 These animals, known as kudans, are supposedly short-lived and infallible seers — they are born, speak their prophecies and promptly die.

 Of course, such mythological issues, while interesting, are of less relevance from a scientific standpoint than the fact that photographs of specimens are available.
 In some cases, apparently, even the specimens themselves (possibly faked?) have been preserved.
-The latter open the door to potential genetic testing (if anyone has any information about whether such tests have already been conducted, please do let me know).
+The latter open the door to potential genetic testing (if anyone has any information about whether such tests have already been conducted, please contact the website).

 Kudan photos collected from the internet:An alleged cow-human hybrid born in the Japanese prefecture of Kagawa in 1930.

 On the Origins of New Forms of Life

 Cat-rabbit Hybrids: Fact or fiction?

 Branches of Biology